Skip to content

 Fringe, Overhead, and G&A Rates Explained for Government Contractors

-Fringe, overhead, and G&A rates are the three indirect rate pools every government contractor uses to allocate costs to federal contracts.
+Fringe, overhead, and G&A rates are the three indirect rate pools most cost-reimbursement contractors use to allocate costs to federal contracts.
+FAR 31.203(c) requires contractors to accumulate indirect costs in logical cost groupings, but it does not mandate three pools specifically or require the fringe/overhead/G&A structure.
+The three-pool model is common practice for professional services firms on cost-type contracts, not a regulatory requirement.
 At Amerifusion Bookkeeping, we set up and manage these rate structures for GovCon firms ranging from first-time contractors to established primes.
 Getting these three pools right determines whether your pricing is competitive, your billings are defensible, and your incurred cost submissions survive DCAA audit.

 A $3.5M professional services contractor in the D.C. metro area had a single “indirect” pool lumping fringe benefits, office rent, IT costs, and executive salaries together.
 Their combined indirect rate was 147%.
 Proposal evaluators flagged them as too expensive on three consecutive bids.
 The rates were not too high.
 They were poorly structured.
 Splitting costs into proper fringe, overhead, and G&A pools dropped their overhead rate by 40 percentage points and revealed a G&A rate competitive with firms twice their size.